whoisdsmith/AI-MTHRFCKR/README.md

 - [AIScraper](https://ai-scraper.com/) - A Web Scraper Tool That Uses AI To Extract Structured Data From Websites.
 - [AI Startups](https://www.marsx.dev/ai-startups) - A Curated List Of Promising AI Startups From Around The World.
 - [Aitoolnet](https://www.aitoolnet.com/) - A Platform For Discovering And Comparing AI Tools And Solutions.
-- [AI Tools Directory | Dang.ai](https://dang.ai/) - A Curated Directory Of AI Tools, Resources, And Articles.
+- [AI Tools Directory | DangAI](https://dang.ai/) - A Curated Directory Of AI Tools, Resources, And Articles.
-- [AI Tools Directory](https://descenedigital.com/aitoolsdirectory/) - A Collection Of AI Tools And Resources For Digital Transformation.
+- [AI Tools Directory | Descene Digital](https://descenedigital.com/aitoolsdirectory/) - A Collection Of AI Tools And Resources For Digital Transformation.
-- [AI Tools Directory](https://www.flipbytes.com/tools/) - A Directory Featuring AI Tools And Resources For Businesses And Individuals.
+- [AI Tools Directory | Flipbytes](https://www.flipbytes.com/tools/) - A Directory Featuring AI Tools And Resources For Businesses And Individuals.
-- [AI Tools](https://www.aitools.directory/) - A Directory Of AI Tools And Resources For Various Industries And Use Cases.
+- [AI Tools | Directory](https://www.aitools.directory/) - A Directory Of AI Tools And Resources For Various Industries And Use Cases.
 - [AIZONIX](https://aizonix.com/) - An AI-based Platform For Optimizing And Enhancing Business Processes.
 - [Ask Paper BETA](https://www.askpaper.ai/) - A Research Paper Summarization Tool That Uses AI To Extract Key Insights.
 - [BabyAGI](https://babyagi.org/) - BabyAGI Is A Research Organization Focused On Developing Artificial General Intelligence In A Safe And Responsible Manner.